plukacs/lab-governance/README.md

 ### Policy: Office hygiene
 Clean your desk everyday after yourself: no food, no dirty dishes.
 Leave the office clean every day.
 Do not risk that someone else, who walks in with a guest would feel ashamed.
 Or just throws up.

-### Policy: Part-time
-If you are an x% part-time employee in the Lab, you get x% pay and x% ownership.
-This is a company level policy.

 ### Policy: Pay everybody's mobile cost from the company
 Both subscription fee and devices.